nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    Show the first task in the task list.

 ### Marking a task as "done"
 Mark an existing task as "done" in iManager.
-A "done" task gets transferred to the "done" list.
+Marked tasks will be transferred to the "done" list.

 Format: `done INDEX|NAME`